azatyan/docker-for-symfony-lite/README.md

 ## Installation

-1. Create a `.env` from the `.env.dist` file and adapt it according to the needs of the application
+1. Create a `.env` file from `.env.dist` and adapt it according to the needs of the application

     ```sh
     $ cp .env.dist .env && nano .env